mfong4151/Pathfinding-Visualizer/README.md

 ChatGPT-3.5 and 4 were heavily used to assist creation of vanilla React components, but I would be lying if I said that it did all the heavy lifting.
 Up to the first release, I intentionally restricted limited myself to doing the TS typing on my own.
 Certain inherent limitations of using ChatGPT became apparent when I tried to put together classes to handle algorithmic itterators.
 This section reflects on some of the roadblocks I had when interacting with ChatGPT.
 If you're more interested in the project itself, then skip this section (doesn't hurt my feelings :)).

 Let me be clear: ChatGPT and generative technology are powerful technologies, and I'm very confident that if I had given it more scope and context to what I was doing (in the form of the unreleased Github CopilotX or any other similar service), it would expedite the job that much more.
 If anything, this section should server more as: 1) a commentary on the current state of pair coding with ChatGPT; 2) A reflection on what I think this means for software engineers as a whole.
-I believe that this reflection might be insightful on the limits of ChatGPT, areas it seems to be having trouble with is Data structures and algorithms.
-It will surely get there eventually, and I write this taking neither the side of the AI evangelist, nor the average SWE in the denial stage of the seven stages of grief, but just as a user.
+I believe that this reflection might be insightful on the limits of ChatGPT, areas it seems to be having trouble with is data structures and algorithms.
+It will get there eventually, and I write this taking neither the side of the AI evangelist, nor the average SWE in the denial stage of the seven stages of grief, but just as a user.

 ### Exhibit A : Resizing divs: there are just some things that it couldn't handle